-• use mobile phones or other devices

-o assigned class work and assignments set by teachers
+- use mobile phones or other devices when: - o assigned class work and assignments set by teachers

-${\odot}\,$ authoring text, artwork, audio and visual material for publication on the intranet or internet for educational purposes as supervised and approved by the school communicating or collaborating with other students, teachers, parents or experts in relation to school work
+- o authoring text, artwork, audio and visual material for publication on the intranet or internet for educational purposes as supervised and approved by the school - o conducting general research for school activities and projects - o communicating or collaborating with other students, teachers, parents or experts in relation to school work - o accessing online references such as dictionaries, encyclopaedias, etc. - researching and learning through the department's eLearning environment - be courteous, considerate and respectful of others when using a mobile or digital device - seek teacher's approval where they wish to use a digital device under circumstances not listed above.